yoonsikp/family.md/thyroid.md

 Hypothyroidism is relatively common affecting 5-10% of the general population, while hyperthyroidism is closer to 1%.
 Secondary causes of hypothyroidism or hyperthyroidism are exceedingly rare.

 ## Goiter
 Swelling of the thyroid.
 Goiter + hyperthyroid symptoms = toxic goiter, goiter + euthyroid = nontoxic goiter.
 Common causes include iodine deficiency, Hashimoto's thyroiditis, and Grave's disease.
-Goiter can be associated with hypothyroidism and hyperthyroidism, thus requiring further investigation.
+Goiter is associated with many diseases, thus requiring further investigation.

 ## Thyroiditis
-Describes inflammation of the thyroid, divided into painful and painless thyroiditis.
+Inflammation of the thyroid.
 Painful thyroiditis presents with neck pain, throat discomfort, and tenderness to palpation.
-It can be caused by De Quervain Thyroiditis, radiation or trauma, and rarely acute infectious thyroiditis (bacteria).
+It can be caused by De Quervain Thyroiditis, radiation, trauma, and rarely acute infectious thyroiditis (bacteria).
 Painless thyroiditis can be caused by Hashimoto's thyroiditis, postpartum thyroiditis, silent thyroiditis, or drug-induced.
-Painless thyroiditis genereally presents as hyperthyroidism, progressing to euthyroid state, then hypothyroidism.
+Painless thyroiditis follows a course of hyperthyroidism, then euthyroid state, and then hypothyroidism.

 ## Thyroid Nodules
 Should be investigated with ultrasound for characterization and diagnosis.